Fecal incontinence: Overflow incontinence

+This may occur when there is a large mass of feces in the rectum (fecal loading), which may become hardened (fecal impaction).
+Liquid stool elements can pass around the obstruction, leading to incontinence.
+Megarectum (enlarged rectal volume) and rectal hyposensitivity are associated with overflow incontinence.
+Hospitalized patients and care home residents may develop FI via this mechanism, possibly a result of lack of mobility, reduced alertness, the constipating effect of medication, or dehydration.
+In overflow incontinence, the rectum is constantly distended because of the presence of retained feces in the rectum.
+Therefore, the recto-anal inhibitory reflex (RAIR) is persistently activated, meaning the internal anal sphincter relaxes, which is not under voluntary control.

 Central nervous system

 Continence requires conscious and subconscious networking of information from and to the anorectum.
-Defects/brain damage may affect the central nervous system focally (e.g. stroke, tumor, spinal cord lesions, trauma, multiple sclerosis) or diffusely (e.g. dementia, multiple sclerosis, infection, Parkinson's disease or drug-induced).
+Defects or brain damage may affect the central nervous system focally (e.g. stroke, tumor, spinal cord lesions, trauma, multiple sclerosis) or diffusely (e.g. dementia, multiple sclerosis, infection, Parkinson's disease or drug-induced).
 FI (and urinary incontinence) may also occur during epileptic seizures.
 Dural ectasia is an example of a spinal cord lesion that may affect continence.

 Diarrhea

 Liquid stool is more difficult to control than formed, solid stool.
 Hence, FI can be exacerbated by diarrhea.
 Some consider diarrhea to be the most common aggravating factor.
 Where diarrhea is caused by temporary problems such as mild infections or food reactions, incontinence tends to be short-lived.
 Chronic conditions, such as irritable bowel syndrome or Crohn's disease, can cause severe diarrhea lasting for weeks or months.
 Diseases, drugs, and indigestible dietary fats that interfere with the intestineal absorption may cause steatorrhea (oily rectal discharge & fatty diarrhea) and degrees of FI.
 Respective examples include cystic fibrosis, orlistat, and olestra.
 Postcholecystectomy diarrhea is diarrhea that occurs following gall bladder removal, due to excess bile acid.
 Orlistat is an anti-obesity (weight loss) drug that blocks the absorption of fats.
 This may give side effects of FI, diarrhea, and steatorrhea.